-*- coding: utf-8 -*-

 MCXcorPrepP function.
 It has no safeties and is pretty simple.

-That simple recipe, however, took some work to establish tha tis documented
+That simple recipe, however, took some work to establish that is documented

 a notebook in the distribution.